The iCandy pushchair brand was launched in 2005 and is part of a British family business that dates back to the early 1930s.

-There are six pushchair models in the iCandy range – Apple, Lime, Strawberry, Peach, Orange and Raspberry.
+There are currently four pushchair models in the iCandy range – Lime, Peach, Orange and Raspberry.

 The iCandy Lime was released in 2019 and is a stroller that's travel system-compatible.
 It's a hybrid of the iCandy Orange and Raspberry, but with an all-new innovative fold system that's claimed to be quick, easy and compact.

-The original Peach pushchair has been a popular model for many years and can be converted to a double, making it the Peach Blossom.
+The original Peach pushchair has been a popular model for many years and can be converted to a double.

 The Raspberry is a travel system, which is mainly designed for an urban environment. iCandy claims it's the lightest pushchair in its range and looks similar to the Bugaboo Bee.

-The iCandy Orange pushchair is the first converting tandem double from the brand since the super-popular Peach.
-The Orange has several innovative features, the most noteworthy being an integrated ride-on board for your toddler.
+The iCandy Orange pushchair was the first converting tandem double from the brand since the super-popular Peach.
+The Orange 2021 is the latest version and has several innovative features, the most noteworthy being an integrated ride-on board for your toddler.